dinhtungdu/amp-swift-knife/README.md

-# amp-swift-knife
+# swift-knife-for-amp
-The WordPress Plugin help creating beautiful AMP Page
+This WordPress plugins is an addon for official AMP plugin by Automattic.

 ## Overview